 Why do rabbits bite?

-How to create a safe environment
+How to create a safe environment for rabbits

 Ideally, train your bunny to like to be handled, or re-train them if they’re showing signs that they don’t enjoy being handled.
-Sit or crouch down beside them and let them come to you, perhaps offering a treat or handful of leafy greens to help gain their trust.
+Sit or crouch down beside them and let them come to you, perhaps by offering a treat or a handful of leafy greens to help gain their trust.

 Pay attention to your rabbit’s body language and respect when they’re not happy or don’t want to be disturbed.
 Handle them gently in all interactions, and give them plenty of love, attention and strokes to bond and build trust.

-The best way to prevent aggressive episodes is to give your rabbits the freedom to choose whether to interact with you or not on any particular occasion.
+The best way to prevent aggressive episodes is to give your rabbits the freedom to choose whether to interact with you – or not – on any particular occasion.
 That way, you will reduce any fear and meet their individual need to be an independent creature.